Marketing Funnel Vs. Sales Funnel

 - CRM tools

-Marketing funnel vs sales funnel is inherently a complex topic.
-However, it’s good to note that sales and marketing are ultimately both activities that are geared towards making money.
+Marketing funnel vs sales funnel is a complex topic that can be discussed all day.
+However, it’s good to note that sales and marketing are similar in many ways.
+For instance, both are activities that deal with psychology, they cost money, and are geared towards making money.
 Marketing funnel advertises a product or service to give leads a reason to buy.
 Whereas, the sales funnel deals with the leads (from the marketing funnel), enticing them to buy, not once, but as often as possible.

 Your sales and marketing teams need the best technology to be as productive as possible.
 With 8x8's Virtual Contact Center you get world-class technology and everything your domestic or international business needs all in one system.
 Call 1-866-879-8647 or fill out an online form to request a no-obligation quote from an 8x8 product specialist.